alexhtech/react-isomorphic-tools/README.md

-### Motivation ###
+## Motivation ##
-The first thing of motivation to make this library is an idea to gather together all features what my team is used in projects that we was designed in that time.
+The first thing of motivation to make this library it was an idea to gather together all features what my team is used in projects that we was designed in that time.
 The second thing it is that what I wanted to make just open source library to help people to decide own problems with which I faced.
-The third thing it is that I want grow up, and I want to involve more people to this project and that they are also can design auxiliary library is better.
+The third thing it is that I wanted to grow up, and I wanted to involve more people to this project and that they are also can design auxiliary library is better.

-### Functionality ###
+## Functionality ##

 * - Load data
   * - [x] before transition in Client Side